-Medicare or Medicaid entitlement: You may change an election for medical coverage midyear if you, your spouse (same- or opposite-sex)/civil union partner/domestic partner, or your eligible dependent becomes entitled to, or loses entitlement to, coverage under Part A or Part B of Medicare or under Medicaid.
-However, you are limited to reducing your medical/dental coverage only for the person who becomes entitled to Medicare or Medicaid, and you are limited to adding medical/dental coverage only for the person who loses eligibility for Medicare or Medicaid.
+Medicare or Medicaid entitlement: You may change an election for medical coverage midyear if you, your spouse (same- or opposite-gender)/civil union partner/domestic partner, or your eligible dependent becomes entitled to, or loses entitlement to, coverage under Part A or Part B of Medicare or under Medicaid.
+However, you are limited to reducing your medical coverage only for the person who becomes entitled to Medicare or Medicaid, and you are limited to adding medical coverage only for the person who loses eligibility for Medicare or Medicaid.

-Family and Medical Leave Act: You may drop medical (including the Health Care Spending Account and the Limited Purpose Health Care Spending Account), dental, and vision coverage midyear when you begin an unpaid leave, subject to the provisions of the Family and Medical Leave Act (FMLA).
+Family and Medical Leave Act (FMLA): You may drop medical (including the HCSA and the LPSA), dental, and vision coverage midyear when you begin an unpaid leave, subject to the provisions of the Family and Medical Leave Act (FMLA).
 If you drop coverage or if you fail to make payments for benefits coverage during your FMLA leave, when you return from the FMLA leave, you have the right to be reinstated to the same elections you made prior to taking your FMLA leave.